Dana Valery: Career change

 Dana Catalano made a career change later in life to become a healer.
 Her areas of expertise include Reiki and hypnotherapy.
 Her main practice is based in New York.

 Personal life

-She is married to Peter Catalano who has worked both as a musician, trained at the Brooklyn Conservatory of Music, and as an architect.
+She is married to Peter Catalano, who has worked both as a musician, trained at the Brooklyn Conservatory of Music, and as an architect.

-The couple founded a company dedicating its efforts to good health and meaningful relationships.
-They have hosted the New York radio talk show, Natural Harmony which is dedicated to these ideals.

 Discography

-Valery's first USA album was an RCA collaboration album with Al Hirt and Boots Randolph titled Horns Of Plenty.
-Valery recorded a version of the Paul Simon song "You Don't Know Where Your Interest Lies" and released it as a single in January 1967, well before Simon & Garfunkel released their version in July 1967 as the B-side to "Fakin' It".
-Valery's version became a massive song on the Northern Soul scene, having been a popular spin at Wigan Casino.
+Valery's first US album was an RCA collaboration album with Al Hirt and Boots Randolph titled Horns Of Plenty.
+Valery recorded a version of the Paul Simon song "You Don't Know Where Your Interest Lies" and released it as a single in January 1967, before Simon & Garfunkel released their version in July 1967 as the B-side to "Fakin' It".
+Valery's version became a notable song on the Northern soul scene, having been a popular spin at Wigan Casino.